rerun-io/rerun/BUILD.md

 ## Running the Rust examples

-All Rust examples are setup as separate executables, so they can be run by specifying the corresponding package, for example:
+All Rust examples are set up as separate executables, so they can be run by specifying the corresponding package, for example:

 ```sh
 cargo run -p dna